 Type of institution: University/Higher Education Institution

-The program is a 240 points degree (8 x 30 credit point courses) which is available to graduates holding both three and four year qualifications.
-Credit can be applied for, and commonly a graduate with a 4 year degree can complete the program after successfully completing 4 (30 credit point) courses.
+The course is a 240 points degree (8 x 30 credit point units) which is available to graduates holding both three and four year qualifications.
+Credit can be applied for, and commonly a graduate with a 4 year degree can complete the course after successfully completing 4 (30 credit point) units.
 This is one course per semester over two years of part-time study.
 Course also available as a Graduate Diploma.

 - Health Services Management